🛎️ High demand! Book your tuktuk now 🛺

 So, whether you’re only wondering about coming here, or have multiple tabs open with search results for “best time to visit Sri Lanka”, or are already seated at the boarding gate about to take off from your home country, we’ve got you covered.
 Here’s a thorough Sri Lanka seasonal travel guide that will help you plan and make your stay in the country easier.

-All the travel websites and blogs will tell you the same thing: December to April is the best time to visit Sri Lanka.
-And though we agree with them 100%, we’d also like to add a little context to the statement.
-What they should be saying is: “December to April is the best time to visit Sri Lanka if all you want to do is go around the wonderful southern beaches of the country.”
-While that remains as one of the top-tier experiences you can have in your lifetime, Sri Lanka has much more to offer.
+All the travel websites and blogs with a Sri Lanka seasonal travel guide will tell you the same thing: December to April is the best time to visit.
+While we agree with this 100%, we’d like to add a bit of context.
+What they should really say is: “December to April is the best time to visit Sri Lanka if your focus is on the wonderful southern beaches.”

 Peak Season: December to April